mojaloop/helm/mojaloop-iam/docs/permission-model.md

                     &subject_set.object=<role>&subject_set.relation=members
     -> every grant that role holds, kept together

-keep the roles holding the checked object, or its "<type>/__all__" form, under the relation the request asked for; the others granted something else and say nothing about this request
+keep the roles holding the checked object, or its "<ResourceName>/__all__" form, under the relation the request asked for; the others granted something else and say nothing about this request

-within those, keep objects under "<type>/"; "<type>/__all__" among them collapses that type's answer to "*"
+within those, keep objects under "<ResourceName>/"; "<ResourceName>/__all__" among them collapses that resource name's answer to "*"
 ```

 A further query for tuples written directly to the subject finds only grants